ezrafayet/aegis/README.md

 - adding metadata (just a stringified json is fine there)

 In the future I should provide snippets for other projects to use (nextjs, go, node)

+The user should be able to host it on a subdomain (auth.domain.com) or behind some gateway at domain.com/auth